QRL 2.0

 EVM Compatibility

-Key breakthrough: Developers can port Ethereum smart contracts to Zond with minimal modifications.
+Key breakthrough: Developers can port Ethereum smart contracts to QRL 2.0 with minimal modifications.
 The Hyperion compiler (a Solidity fork) supports lattice-based primitives, enabling smart contracts to natively verify quantum-secure signatures.

 What this means for developers: